marckassay/marckassay.github.io/_posts/2019-03-21-ionic-angular-with-appium.markdown

 ---
 layout: post
-title:  "Ionic 4 Angular with Appium"
+title:  "Ionic 4 Angular with Appium (still in draft)"
 date:   2019-03-21 11:48:16 -0400
 categories: test automation
 ---

-If you're familiar with test automation using Appium, the title of this article entails considerable amount of thought and knowledge on how an application is going to be tested successfully.
+If you're familiar with test automation using Appium, the title of this article requires considerable amount of thought and knowledge on how a hybrid application is going to be successfully tested.
 Prior to typing this article, my tribulations of completing a successful test "spec" was such that I felt an article, hopefully this one, will remove some uncertainities for the next soul facing the same objectives.

-This was my second experience with this sort of test automation, that both required tremendous amount of research and trial-and-errors.
+This was my second experience with this sort of test automation, that both required tremendous amount of trial-and-errors.
 From the documentation that I read online seem to freqeuntly conflict with what I experinced when implemented in my IDE.
-Having implmentation frameworks being referred to the same name as the specfication only added to the confusion when trying to construct, mentally, this test automation landscape.
-This landscape is vast with several layers of abstraction between frameworks.
+Having implmentation frameworks with the same name as the specfication only added to the confusion when trying to visuaize a hierchy of consitutents.
+This test automation landscape is vast with several layers of abstraction between frameworks.
 That said, and until perhaps a software analyst that specizlies in this realm explains in detail, my objective for this article is to simplely guide you to pass just a couple of test specs.
 Those test specs invovle, swipe gestures and assert that exepectd data is indeed shown.
 So let me explain (by clarifying), to the best of my knowledge, the landscape of siginificant frameworks, and protocals and strategies that will be used in this setup of "Ionic 4 Angular with Appium".

 ## Prelude

-The following conceptual diagram will hopefully illustrate the landscape accurately that you might have to immerge yourself in shortly:

-    [insert diagram (https://github.com/d3/d3-sankey) of native selectors and "webdriver" selectors] [insert diagram https://observablehq.com/@mbostock/tree-of-life) of native selectors and "webdriver" selectors] [insert diagram https://observablehq.com/@d3/radial-dendrogram  ) of native selectors and "webdriver" selectors]

-Before we start with the tutorial section, read the brief descriptions below about framweworks and protocols that releated to this article:
+If your not familiar with the consitutents in test automation, such as the ones in this post listed below, you will only have a limited understanding.
+But if you want to prove to yourself that you can complete a successful test, then skip to the tutortial ('Develop The Application To Be Under Test') section.
+Afterwards recollect your thoughts and consider to briefly read this section.

+So here is a list of some consistutents in this concotion that we will soon embark on:

 * Ionic